Memory Backdoor Attacks on Neural Networks: Background Related Works

 \subsection{Backdoor Attacks}

-Let \( f_\theta : X \rightarrow Y \) be a model where \( X \) is the input space, and \( Y \) is the output space.
+Let \( f_\theta : X \rightarrow Y \) be a model with parameters $\theta$ where \( X \) is the input space, and \( Y \) is the output space.
 Let $\mathcal{D}=\{ (x_i,y_i) \}_{i=1}^N$ indicate a benign training set used to optimize $\theta$.
 A backdoor attack seeks to embed some hidden functionality in $f_\theta$ during training.
-The goal is to ensure that the model behaves normally on benign inputs while producing attacker-specified outputs when the input contains a specific trigger pattern.
+The goal is to ensure that the model behaves normally on benign inputs while producing attacker-specified outputs when the input contains a specific trigger pattern~\cite{Gu2017BadNets}.
+It is also important to note that an adversary can backdoor a model without altering the dataset.
+For example, the training libraries can be modified instead \cite{bagdasaryan2021blind,song2017machine}.
+For a comprehensive survey on backdoors, please see \cite{li2022backdoor}.

-To enable the attack, a trigger function \( G \) is used to create a trigger pattern \( t \subset X\).
-This pattern is used as the model input ($f_\theta(t)$) or is applied to an input ($f_\theta(x+t)$).
-Furthermore, an output shifting function \( h: Y \rightarrow Y \) is used to change the ground-truth output to the attacker's desired output.

-When backdooring a model, there are three objectives, termed `risks'~\cite{li2022backdoor}, which the adversary seeks to minimize: The standard risk (\( R_s \)) measures the error on benign samples